Georgia: The Latest Attack on Delta 8

 What Does The Lawsuit Say?

-This lawsuit seeks a declaratory judgment that would ensure that Delta 8, Delta 10, CBD, CBN, CBG, and other hemp products stay legal.
-The plaintiffs argue that these products are already legal under Georgia Code § 2-23-3 which defines legal hemp products as: “all products with the federally defined THC level for hemp derived from, or made by, processing plant parts,” and describes the federally defined THC level as: “a Delta 9 THC concentration of not more than 0.3 percent on a dry weight basis, or the THC concentration for hemp defined in 7 U.S.C.
+The plaintiffs argue that these products are already legal under Georgia Code § 2-23-3, which defines legal hemp products as: “all products with the federally defined THC level for hemp derived from, or made by, processing plant parts,” and describes the federally defined THC level as: “a Delta 9 THC concentration of not more than 0.3 percent on a dry weight basis, or the THC concentration for hemp defined in 7 U.S.C.
 Section 5940, whichever is greater.”

-The lawsuit asserts that the effective legalization of Delta 8 and other hemp derived cannabinoids is not an unexpected loophole, but was in fact intended by both state and federal legislators.
-It states that as a result of these changes, the hemp industry in Georgia (and the rest of the United States) has seen rapid expansion.
+The lawsuit asserts that the effective legalization of Delta 8 and other hemp-derived cannabinoids is not an unexpected loophole, but was in fact intended by both state and federal legislators.
 It claims that until now, the sale of hemp products such as oils, flower, topical creams, concentrates, and edibles, has largely gone on unimpeded.